ably-labs/sms-in-the-browser/README.md

 To receive SMS messages, you'll need to rent a virtual phone number from Vonage and configure it.

-First, log into your Vonage account by visiting the [dashboard](http://dashboard.nexmo.com/).
+First, log in to your Vonage account by visiting the [dashboard](http://dashboard.nexmo.com/).

-Once you've created and verified your account, you can buy a number by going to: Numbers => Buy Numbers.
+Once you've created and verified your account, you can buy a number by going to Numbers => Buy Numbers.
 Search for a number that works for you and add some credits to pay for the number.

 Once you've purchased your number, you need to configure the `SMS Inbound Webhook URL`.

-Do this by going to: Numbers => Your Numbers => Clicking the pen icon.
+Do this by going to Numbers => Your Numbers => Clicking the pen icon.

-You'll be greeted with a modal dialog box, and you need to put your `acceptWebhook` API url into the box.
+You'll be greeted with a modal dialog box, and you need to put your `acceptWebhook` API URL into the box.

-If your Vercel app is called `your-vercel-app`, the webhook URL would be `https://your-vercel-app.vercel.app/api/acceptWebhook`
+If your Vercel app is called `your-vercel-app`, the webhook URL would be `https://your-vercel-app.vercel.app/api/acceptWebhook`.

 ## Make It Yours!

-This demo is open source, fork it and make it your own.
+This demo is open-source, fork it and make it your own.
 Don't forget to show us what you build [@ablyRealtime](https://twitter.com/ablyrealtime).

-If you're looking for ways to extend this project you could consider:
+If you're looking for ways to extend this project, you could consider:

-* Building a tele-voting app
+* Building a televoting app
 * Adding a database to store messages
 * Adding the ability to send a response text.